-Installed at the vihara, he gave lectures at the rival London institutions and visited Buddhist groups around the country.
+Installed at the Vihara, he gave lectures at the rival London institutions, and visited Buddhist groups around the country.
 His talks covered basic Buddhist themes while also introducing his listeners to the wealth of the wider tradition.
-As he adapted to London life and Western ways – something helped along by his close friendship with Terry Delamare – his imagination got to work.
+As he adapted to London life and Western ways —something helped along by his close friendship with Terry Delamere — his imagination got to work.
 Though feeling morally bound to work within the existing institutions, he felt inspired by the potential for an English, even Western, Buddhist movement.
 He journeyed to India for what he had decided would be a farewell tour, fully expecting to return to England.

 Sangharakshita and others at the Hampstead Buddhist Vihara, London, UK.
 1966

-However, in Kalimpong a letter was waiting for him from the English Sangha Trust.
-For vague reasons it declared he would no longer be welcomed or supported by the Trust, and they encouraged him to continue with his work in India.
-Perhaps he had offended the extremists in those rival camps, or perhaps he was the victim of some unfounded gossip concerning his friendship with Terry Delamare.
+However, in Kalimpong a letter was waiting for him, from the English Sangha Trust.
+For vague reasons, it declared, he would no longer be welcomed or supported by the Trust, and was encouraged to continue with his work in India.
+Perhaps he had offended the extremists in those rival camps, or perhaps he was the victim of some (unfounded) gossip concerning his friendship with Terry Delamere.
 Either way, he was now free to start a new movement.

 Terry Delamare and Sangharakshita.